gvwilson/sdxpy/src/perf/index.md

 [% inc file="df_row.py" keep="top" %]

-The helper function to check that a bunch of dictionaries all have the same keys and the same types of values associated with those keys is:
+The [%i "helper function" %][%/i%] to check that a bunch of dictionaries all have the same keys and the same types of values associated with those keys is:

 [% inc file="util.py" keep="match" %]